Fire Assessment

 Hardship Assistance

 The City of Gainesville offers a hardship assistance program for low-income seniors and residents.
-The application period opens in January and closes May 1 each year prior to the preliminary calculation of taxes and assessments in August.
+The application period opens February 15 and closes April 30 prior to the preliminary calculation of taxes and assessments in August.
 Check your August TRIM insert for details for late applications.
 Applications must be submitted each year that the program is available.
 Eligibility requirements may be viewed in the application packet.

-2024 Application Packet for Fire Assessment Hardship Assistance(PDF, 602KB)
+2025 Application for Fire Assessment Hardship Assistance(PDF, 293KB)

 Sprinkler Credits - Discontinued for 2023 (FY24)